Plug into power

 Plug your cable into a powered USB hub, docking station, or other Apple-certified accessory.

-As your device charges, you'll see a lightning bolt beside the battery icon in the status bar, or a large battery icon on your lock screen.
+When your device charges, a lightning bolt appears inside the battery icon in the status bar , or a large battery icon on your Lock Screen .

 If your device charges slowly or won’t charge